Boone County COVID-19 Resources

 Hosting a Webinar?

-If you are an investor in the Boone EDC and you are looking to host a webinar or educational series, please email Rachel to include your information on our website.
+If you are an investor in the Boone EDC and you are looking to host a webinar or educational series, please email Claire to include your information on our website.

 Interested in Connecting with Local Peers?